Terms and Conditions

 10.4 The Contractor and the Customer agree that:

-10.4.1 the property of the Contractor in the materials remains with the Contractor until the Contractor has received payment in full of the Price and any other monies due to the Contractor under this agreement or any Contract between the parties;
+10.4.1 The property of the Contractor in the materials remains with the Contractor until the Contractor has received payment in full of the Price and any other monies due to the Contractor under these Terms and Conditions or any Contract between the parties;

-10.5.3 any accessory or item which accedes to any of the materials by an act of the Customer or of any person at the direction or request of the Customer becomes and remains the property of the Contractor until the Contractor is paid in accordance with clause 10.3.1 when the property in the materials (including the accessory) passes to the Customer;
+10.5.3 Any accessory or item which accedes to any of the materials by an act of the Customer or of any person at the direction or request of the Customer becomes and remains the property of the Contractor until the Contractor is paid in accordance with clause 10.4.1 when the property in the materials (including the accessory) passes to the Customer;

-11.1 The Contractor's Quotation is based on a continuous work programme, unless otherwise stated.
-If the Customer causes the Works to be delayed or delays are caused by any of the events in paragraph 10 herein, then the performance of the Contractor's obligations under this agreement or any Contract between the parties shall be suspended for the period of such delay and the Completion Date shall be extended accordingly.
+11.1 The Contractor’s Quotation is based on a continuous work programme, unless otherwise stated.
+If the Customer causes the Works to be delayed or delays are caused by any of the events in clause 9, then the performance of the Contractor’s obligations under these Terms and Conditions or any Contract between the parties shall be suspended for the period of such delay and the Completion Date shall be extended accordingly.

-11.2 Where the Contractor has been granted an extension of time under this clause, the Customer shall pay to the Contractor such extra costs as are necessarily incurred by the Contractor by reason of the delay.
+11.2 Where the Contractor has been granted an extension of time under this clause 11, the Customer shall pay to the Contractor such extra costs as are necessarily incurred by the Contractor by reason of the delay.

 12 PRACTICAL COMPLETION

-12.1 The Contractor shall complete the Works to Practical Completion in accordance with this agreement and the Contract on or before the Completion Date (as amended or varied by the terms hereof).
+12.1 The Contractor shall complete the Works to Practical Completion in accordance with these Terms and Conditions and the Contract on or before the Completion Date (as amended or varied).

-12.2 When, in the opinion of the Contractor, the Works have been completed to a stage of Practical Completion, the Contractor may give the Customer notice thereof.
+12.2 When, in the opinion of the Contractor, the Works have been completed to a stage of Practical Completion, the Contractor may give the Customer notice.

 12.3 Within five (5) days after receipt of such notice, the Customer, if not satisfied that the Works are practically complete, shall give to the Contractor notice of those matters, which the Customer requires to be carried out in order for the Works to reach Practical Completion.
 If the Customer does not respond by notice within the required time, then the Works shall be deemed to be practically complete without any omissions or defects.